-- ▲ Leave a travel itinerary with contacts to your roommate or a trustworthy person. - A Bring your passport and all identification documents with you at all times. - ♠ Bring a mobile phone, map, first-aid kit and other technical accessories. - Reserve reputable hotels, familiarise with the emergency exits in hotel. - Avoid night travel and take shortcuts. - ⚠ Take licensed taxi and write down the license plate number of your taxi.
+- Make a good plan on your trip and travel with friends. - Leave a travel itinerary with contacts to your roommate or a trustworthy person. - Bring your passport and all identification documents with you at all times. - Bring a mobile phone, map, first-aid kit and other telecommunication accessories. - Reserve reputable hotels, and be familiarised with the emergency exits in hotel. - Avoid night travel and shortcuts. - Take licensed taxi and write down the license plate number of your taxi.

-9. HANDLING "ALCOHOL"
+9 HANDLING "ALCOHOL"

 Never feel pressured into drinking at all or drinking more than you wish to drink for fear of offending someone in another culture.
 You need to find ways to say "no" that are not offensive.
 Usually a friendly but firm "No, thank you" or hand-over-the-glass gesture does the job.
-Saying "I cannot drink alcohol" or "Alcohol makes me ill" or "I would like a non-alcoholic drink" are also good standard, straightforward options.
-Just because a glass is filled does not mean you have to drink all or any of it.
+Saying phrases like "I cannot drink alcohol", "alcohol makes me ill" or "I would like a non-alcoholic drink" is also a standard and straightforward option.
+Just because a glass is filled does not mean you have to drink it all or any of it.

-10. SOME GENERAL SAFETY GUIDELINES FOR NATURAL DISASTER
+© GENERAL SAFETY GUIDELINES FOR NATURAL DISASTER

-- ⚠ Do not place heavy or hard objects on high shelves if there is an earthquake.
-Get under a sturdy table and stay away from concrete objects that could fall over. - Do not use elevators. - ♠ Follow the directions of the personnel in charge if you are in a large public area. - ♠ Place a bag over your head for protection from falling objects if you are on the street. - Pull over to the side of the road if you are travelling in a car. - ⚠ Discuss emergency evacuation sites and routes with your friends or host family members and work out methods of contacting each other. - Put on a helmet or even a cushion to protect your head. - Place a wet towel across your nose and mouth to prevent smoke inhalation. - ▲ Turn off the main gas valve, all electric and gas cooking appliances. - ♠ Put on your shoes to protect your feet from broken glass. - ▲ Listen to the radio for news and instructions. - A Secure an escape by opening a window or door. - A Save the emergency contact number of your host university, the travel agency and the Chinese Embassy in your mobile phone.
+- Do not place heavy or hard objects on high shelves.
+If there is an earthquake, get under a sturdy table and stay away from concrete objects that could fall over. - Do not use elevators. - Follow the directions of the personnel in charge especially if you are in a large public area. - Place a bag over your head for protection from falling objects if you are on the street. - Pull over to the side of the road if you are travelling in a car. - Discuss emergency evacuation sites and routes with your friends or host family members and work out methods of contacting each other. - Put on a helmet or even a cushion to protect your head. - Place a wet towel across your nose and mouth to prevent smoke inhalation. - Turn off the main gas valve, all electric and gas cooking appliances. - Put on your shoes to protect your feet from broken glass. - Listen to the radio for news and instructions. - Secure an escape by opening a window or door. - Save the emergency contact number of your host university, the travel agency and the Chinese Embassy in your mobile phone.